-- CSMA is essentially a historical technology until we include Wireless LANs. - If propagation time is short compared to transmission time, station can be listening before sending with CSMA. - Collision detection (CD) is accomplished by detecting voltage levels outside acceptable range.
-Thus attenuation limits distance without a repeater. - If the collision time is short compared to packet time (i.e., small a), performance will increase due to CD.
+- CSMA is essentially a historical technology now. - If propagation time is short compared to transmission time, station can be listening before sending with CSMA - Collision detection (CD) accomplished by detecting voltage levels outside acceptable range.
+Thus attenuation limits distance without a repeater. - If the collision time is short compared to packet time (i.e., small a), performance will increase due to CD frame contention frame